Best perfume for women: the unforgettable fragrances for your wishlist

-Every perfume is different, so depending on whether you want something that subtly sticks around or something that passersby will notice as you walk down the street, longevity is also something you should factor into your buying decisions.
-Branding, sustainability, and packaging (for a touch of luxe on your vanity), like with the best shampoo bars, are ever more important with fragrance brands, with beautiful bottles appearing all the time.
+Every perfume is, of course, different, so depending on whether you want something that subtly lingers or that passersby will notice as you walk down the street, longevity will always factor into a purchasing decision.
+Branding, sustainability, and packaging—for a touch of luxe on your vanity—are all important when it comes to shopping for fragrance, even if you're simply after one of the best office perfumes.

 Take your time and dive into the world of the latest, most sought-after perfumes, and find the one you’ll be repurchasing time and time again.
-We’ve smelled and tested a plethora of scents in various categories, from sweet to woody tones, and looked carefully at their ingredients and their sillage (how long they last), to give you the vital information you need to make your next purchase.
-So, take the reins and become enveloped in a world of wonderful smells.
+To compile this guide we spritzed and reviewed a plethora of scents from various fragrance families, as well as examined their ingredients and their sillage (AKA how long they last), to give you the vital information you need to make your next purchase.

-Tom Daxon, a perfumer with an eponymous fragrance house, describes these as "scents with little in the way of a top note and more focused on bottom notes like musks.
+"Skin scents" is a pure marketing term, but seeing as the category has seen a surge in popularity in 2023, it's only right to share some of its best buys.
+Perfumer Tom Daxon, who has his own eponymous fragrance house, describes these as "scents with little in the way of a top note and more focused on bottom notes, like musks.
 I think they’re a great option for people who don’t normally like fragrances because they have a subtle, oddly tactile quality to them."

-Generally, fragrances classed as skin scents are those with little projection, meaning that they can be smelled only by the wearer or those physically close enough.
-But, little projection doesn’t have to mean that they don’t last.
-Some of the best skin scents, like the best sunscreen for face, have a seriously long sillage and change subtly throughout the day.
-You’ll often find notes like amber, musk, and ISO E Super inside.
+Generally, fragrances classed as skin scents have little projection, meaning that they can be smelled only by the wearer or those physically close enough to them.
+But little projection doesn’t have to mean that they don’t last.
+Some of the most popular skin scents are also the best long-lasting perfumes with a seriously long sillage, and change subtly throughout the day.
+They often feature notes like amber, musk, and ISO E Super.

 (Image credit: Le Labo)